 You want to be in that magazine?
 What are you going to do about it?
-Start reading past issues, follow the contributing editor on twitter and Instagram, start sharing and engaging with them on social (not pitching!), spend an afternoon brainstorming possible story angles to pitch. etc. etc. You have a damn plan.
+Start reading past issues, follow the contributing editor on Twitter and Instagram, start sharing and engaging with them on social (not pitching!), spend an afternoon brainstorming possible story angles to pitch, etc. Now you have a damn plan.

 Or maybe your plan involves reviewing your buyer pitch.
 Why isn’t the buyer responding to me after all these months?
-What could I do differently to get his attention?
+What could I do differently to get their attention?

 The point is you can turn these feelings of envy and this constant comparison into positive action.